 Concrete will provide a strong and stable foundation; however, it isn’t required.
 If you decide to use concrete, make sure to mix the concrete according to the package directions.
 Next, set the mailbox post.
 Use a level to ensure the mailbox post remains perfectly straight as you fill around it.
 Leave about 6-inches at the top unfilled.
 Once the concrete has dried, additional dirt can then be distributed on top of the concrete and around the mailbox post.
 If you want to forgo using concrete, another option is to fill the remaining depth of the hole with dirt.
 Make sure to tamp down the dirt to prevent air pockets.
 Voilà!
 You now have set a strong foundation and have installed your new mail box post.
 Time to attach the mailbox!

 Don’t make dangerous assumptions, call or click before you dig!
 Always contact JULIE before you begin a dig.
 Call JULIE at 811 or 1-800-892-0123 to have your lines located for free by our members.
-You can also submit a “locate request” via E-Request by visiting illinois1call.com or contact a call center agent at any time.
+You can also submit a “locate request” via E-Request or contact a call center agent by dialing 811 at any time.